Most of How I Work

 Most of the leaders I work with don’t come looking for a programme.

-They come because something matters — and the thinking around it needs to be clear.
+They come because something that matters is unresolved — and the quality of thinking around it needs to be equal to the consequence.

 The role I play